 - Category: Side Dish

 - Method: Fermented

-- Mix the cornmeal with the water and culture in a large glass container.
+- Mix the cornmeal with the water and culture in a large glass measuring cup or bowl.

 - Cover the container with a tea towel and leave it to ferment for 12-24 hours on the kitchen counter.